On the number of terms in the COS method for European option pricing: Introduction

 \section{Introduction}

-For model calibration, it is of utmost importance to price European options very quickly because stock price models are typically calibrated to given prices of liquid call and put options by minimizing the mean-square-error between model prices and given market prices.
-During the optimization routine, the model prices of call and put options need to be evaluated very often for different model parameters, see \cite{fang2009novel,junike2022precise}.
+To calibrate stock price models, it is crucial to price European options quickly because stock price models are typically calibrated to given prices of liquid call and put options by minimizing the mean-square-error between model prices and given market prices.
+During the optimization routine, the model prices of call and put options need to be evaluated often for different model parameters.

 To compute the price of a European option, one must solve an integral involving the product of the density of the log-returns at maturity and the payoff function.
 However, for many financial models, the density $f$ of the log-returns is unknown.
-Fortunately, the characteristic function of the log-returns is often given in closed-form and can be used to obtain the density.
+Fortunately, the characteristic function of the log-returns is often given in closed form and can be used to obtain the density.

-In their seminal paper, \cite{fang2009novel} proposed the COS method, which is a very efficient way to approximate the density and to compute option prices.
+In their seminal paper, \citet{fang2009novel} proposed the COS method, which is a very efficient way to approximate the density and to compute option prices.
 The COS method requires two parameters: a truncation range for the density of the log-returns and a number of terms $N$ to approximate the truncated density by a cosine series.
-While it is known how to choose the truncation range, see \cite{junike2022precise}, the choice of $N$ is largely based on trial and error.
+While it is known how to choose the truncation range, see \citet{junike2022precise}, the choice of $N$ is largely based on trial and error.

-The COS method has been extensively extended and applied, see \cite{fang2009pricing, fang2011fourier, grzelak2011heston,ruijter2012two,zhang2013efficient, leitao2018data, liu2019neural, liu2019pricing, oosterlee2019mathematical,bardgett2019inferring}.
-Other Fourier pricing techniques are discussed e.g. by \cite{carr1999option, lord2008fast, ortiz2013robust, ortiz2016highly}.
+The COS method has been extensively extended and applied, see \citet{fang2009pricing,fang2011fourier,grzelak2011heston,ruijter2012two,zhang2013efficient,leitao2018data,liu2019neural,liu2019pricing,oosterlee2019mathematical,bardgett2019inferring}.
+Other Fourier pricing techniques are discussed e.g., by \citet{carr1999option,lord2008fast,ortiz2013robust,ortiz2016highly}.

-With respect to these papers we make two main contributions: a) we develop an explicit, useful and rigorous bound for $N$ and b) we analyze the order of convergence of the COS method in detail; and we rigorously analyze how the Greeks of an option can be approximated by the COS method.
+With respect to these papers we make the following three main contributions: we develop an explicit, useful and rigorous bound for $N$; we analyze the order of convergence of the COS method in detail; and we rigorously analyze how the Greeks of an option can be approximated by the COS method.